FOUR HOURS WITH THE GRATEFUL DEAD

 At best, the Dead is an overwhelming experience.
 Rumor has it that one New Year's Eve at the original Fillmore the group provided enough highly concentrated energy for a successful levitation demonstration.
 During the first half of yesterday's show, sufficient foot-stomping power was generated to seemingly rattle the theater's foundations.
 The approving roar of the crowd alone was louder than the music volume of many lesser bands.

-Unfortunately, just about the time everything got into high gear, the band took a -minute break.
+Unfortunately, just about the time everything got into high gear, the band took a 20-minute break.
 Afterwards, people who had been madly boogying at their seats settled back to wait for lightning's second strike.
 The band tried hard enough, but couldn't seem to rekindle anything.
 At the low point, thousands of fingers were seen plugging thousands of ears.

-In short, the Dead came for to play.
+In short, the Dead come for to play.
 There's no glittery show biz: no winged shoes, no Alice Cooper weirdo theatrics, and no hyped, imitation excitement.
 They're real.
 They tune up on stage.
 They decide what to play between songs.
 And they're even sort of ugly.

 But then these days, I guess we should learn to be Grateful for even small favors.